Shreyak1999/Customer_Churn_Prediction/README.md

 # Customer Churn Prediction

-**Overview** : This project uses ***PySpark*** to build a scalable pipeline that predicts the likelihood of churn based on customer demographics, account details, and usage behavior.
+**Overview** : This project aims to build a scalable pipeline that predicts the likelihood of churn based on customer demographics, account details, and usage behavior.

 **Goal of the Project**: Predict whether a customer is likely to churn (cancel subscription/stop using service).